nixon-voxell/apu_final_year_project/cover_page.typ

   #linebreak()

-  A report submitted in partial fulfilment of the requirements for the degree of
+  A report submitted in partial fulfillment of the requirements for the degree of

   BSc (Hons) Computer Games Development